 Traditionally, people used the flower medicinally to help fight the effects of the common cold, toothaches, burns, sore throats, and even poison ivy.
 Today some still use this plant as a blood purifier, antiviral and antibacterial agent, immune system strengthener, and even as an antidote for snakebites!
 Your local health food or drug store likely stocks a bottle of echinacea pills on its shelves.

 Coneflower Varieties (Beyond Purple)

 Now more than ever, with all the color choices, this flower gives us many opportunities to use it in arrangements.
 Here are some of my favorites:

-- Green Envy: plush purple petals at base change colors to white and then light green.
+- Green Envy: plush purple petals at the base change colors to white and then light green.
 The brown bract is green in the center.
-This flower is simply amazing when complementing cool green and white color combinations.
+This flower is simply amazing when complementing cool green-and-white color combinations.